juhasev/sample-ninja-help/project-geo-stats.md

 ### Participant cluster map

-Use the cluster map to see clustered number of participants.
-You click on the clusters to to zoom in.
+Use the cluster map to see clustered number of participants in a region.
+Click on the clusters to to zoom in.

 ### Setting default view